povlhp/iBus2PPM/iBus2PPM-instructions.md

 iBus2PPM uses any 16MHz Arduino to convert iBus to PPM, which can happily be fed into most flight controllers.
 It will also remap channels 5+6 if wanted.

-Default settings is to use variable frame size to get 1 update every 15ms instead of 1 every 22.5ms, which is the standard for 8 channel PPM, cutting 30% off the latency. iBus is still faster with one update every 7.5ms.
+There is an option to use variable frame size to get 1 update every 15ms instead of 1 every 22.5ms, which is the standard for 8 channel PPM, cutting 30% off the latency. iBus is still faster with one update every 7.5ms.
+The default is to not use variable frames, as this breaks compatibility with APM/Pixhawk, but it is tested and working on BaseFlight/CleanFlight/Betaflight (who all supports iBus as well)

 Since I use the combined SwC+SwD switch, I have only 9 possible inputs, so most users can limit number of PPM channels to 9.
 Since I need 2 channels for pan/til